On the Buchstaber--Rees theory of "Frobenius $n$-homomorphisms" and its generalization: Introduction

-It somehow came to our mind that the method that we developed for studying super exterior powers and Berezinians applies to the theory of Buchstaber and Rees (about which we were learning first-hand), though there is no apparent connection of it with supermathematics.
-Pursuing this highly informal analogy, we introduced the notion of a \emph{characteristic function of a linear map of algebras} $\f$ and the related notion of an \emph{$\f$-Berezinian}.
+It somehow came to our mind that the method that we developed for studying super exterior powers and Berezinians could be applied to the theory of Buchstaber and Rees (about which we were learning first-hand), though there is no apparent connection of it with supermathematics.
+Pursuing this highly informal analogy, we introduced the notion of a \emph{characteristic function of a linear map of algebras}

+and the related notion of an \emph{$\f$-Berezinian}.
 See~\cite{tv:frobenius-umn-eng}, also~\cite{tv:frobbieloviezha,tv:shortproof}.
-(We wish to stress that we do not develop a superanalog or superization of the Buchstaber--Rees theory.
-This is a different task, definitely worthwhile, perhaps not complicated.)
-The resulting framework substantially simplifies the original Buchstaber--Rees theory.
-It also opens way to natural generalizations, e.g. to what we call \emph{$p|q$-homomorphisms}.
-Informally, $p|q$-homomorphisms answer to the question about the difference or, more generally, an integral linear combination of algebra homomorphisms.
-(Answer: it is a $p|q$-homomorphism, where $p$ is the sum of the positive coefficients and $q$ is minus the sum of the negative coefficients.)
-Such $p|q$-homomorphisms correspond to rational characteristic functions.
-One may dream of an algebraic theory resulting from more sophisticated functions.
-We also constructed an analog of the geometric part of the Buchstaber--Rees theory as a generalization of symmetric powers.
-Here we have only part of the statements that we would like to have.
-There are questions still open.

-This short survey was written by a suggestion of Victor~Buchstaber, who asked us ``not write briefly, but write clearly''.
-We strived to do both; whether it has worked, the readers will judge.
-We dedicate the text to the memory of Elmer Rees.
+The definition of this function is in the next section (Definition~\ref{def.char}).
+(We wish to stress to avoid a confusion that it is not about a superanalog for the Buchstaber--Rees theory.
+It would be a different task, definitely worthwhile, probably straightforward.
+To the contrary, we use ideas from the super world for obtaining constructions in a classical setup.)